lashondak/phase-0-tracks/version-control/git-definitions.md

 # Git Definitions

 #Hi Tyler!
-I'm on a mission to get caught up!
+I'm on a mission to get caught up! :) Fixing my mistake!

 **Instructions: ** Define each of the following Git concepts.